brandondjango/MobileTestAutomation/readme.md

 3. Find the Android SDK directory. "platform-tools" and "tools" folders should be in the folder.

 4. Add those folders to your path.
-They need to be in your path so Appium has access to them.
+They need to be in your path so Appium has access to them.(note, latest versions of mac have changed .bash_profile to .zprofile)
    ```
    export ANDROID_HOME=/Users/*INSERT_USER_DIRECTORY*/Library/Android/sdk/
    export PATH=$PATH:$ANDROID_HOME/tools